runyanjake/olomana/monolith/README.md

 The file `traefik/acme.json` will be generated on first run.
 Make sure it eventually gets permission code 600.
 You might need to create a blank file before the first run.

 ##### Volumes
-Mount each of these files into the container, including the docker socket:
+In addition to the above files, make sure the docker socket is mounted:
 - `/var/run/docker.sock:/var/run/docker.sock:ro`
-- `./traefik/traefik.toml:/etc/traefik/traefik.toml`
-- `./traefik/traefik-dynamic.toml:/etc/traefik/dynamic/traefik-dynamic.toml`
-- `./traefik/acme.json:/etc/acme.json`

 #### References
 https://doc.traefik.io/traefik/getting-started/quick-start/